 - Too hot: Plan your outings for early in the morning, or late in the evening.
 Consider lightweight sun-protective clothing, and a lightweight hat with a brim.

 - Too cold / too wet: Teachers at outdoor preschools and forest kindergartens (go to YouTube to learn more about these!) often say “there’s no such thing as bad weather, just bad clothing choices.”
-It’s well worth investing in a good pair of waterproof boots (I love my son’s Bog Boots – they cost more than I ever spend on kids’ clothes, but they are easy for him to walk in, unlike most boots that flop around on kids’ feet, and they’re so waterproof he can wade in streams without his socks getting wet) and rain gear (a friend swears by the Muddy Buddy) Here are some more tips for how to dress for the outdoors in winter: www.raisingwildones.com/2014/01/how-to-dress-kids-for-winter-outdoor-play.html and how to dress for rain: www.modernparentsmessykids.com/2012/10/outdoor-preschool-how-to-dress-for-hours-of-rain-cold.html
+It’s well worth investing in a good pair of waterproof boots (I love my son’s Bogs rain boots and snow boots– they cost more than I usually spend on kids’ clothes (I get all their clothes at consignment shops), but they are easy for him to walk in, unlike most boots that flop around on kids’ feet, and they’re so waterproof he can wade in streams without his socks getting wet) and rain gear.
+We liked our Oakiwear rain pants and rain jacket.
+A friend swears by the Muddy Buddy Overalls.
+Here are some more tips for how to dress for the outdoors in winter: www.raisingwildones.com/2014/01/how-to-dress-kids-for-winter-outdoor-play.html and how to dress for rain: www.modernparentsmessykids.com/2012/10/outdoor-preschool-how-to-dress-for-hours-of-rain-cold.html

 - Some young children do not like getting their hands dirty.
 Offer them shovels and tools to use, or you might even offer lightweight gloves if needed.

 - Good shoes are important: flexible soles are nice for dexterity, but they need to be thick enough that the child can’t feel rocks and sticks through them.
 Avoid open sandals and clogs that let in (and then trap) sand, pebbles, and bark.
 (I like water shoes for summer days at the lake or beach, as they can wear them in and out of the water and protect their feet.)